 In an effort to simplify the Red Flag Warning process, forecasters at the NWS offices will be mainly concerned with the specific weather conditions and critical weather patterns necessary to produce Red Flag conditions.
 Tracking fuel moisture will be the responsibility of the fire product user agencies.
-As a result, coordination will be necessary with the Maine Forest Service when a NWS forecaster considers a Red Flag Warning or Fire Weather Watch.
+As a result, coordination will be necessary with the NH Division of Forests and Lands when a NWS forecaster considers a Red Flag Warning or Fire Weather Watch.